 Running over two half days, this course is an in-depth and thorough introduction to Trauma Informed Practice and is ideal for professionals working with adults and families with severe and multiple disadvantages.
 You will gain a good understanding of the principles of Trauma Informed Practice and of the Power Threat Meaning Framework.

 This knowledge-based course explores new developments in explaining how, to a greater or lesser extent, we cope and make sense of the struggles we face.
-The course draws on the British Psychological Society’s (2018) Power Threat Meaning Framework to understand the diversity of human suffering and its meanings.
+The course draws on current research to understand the diversity of human suffering and its meanings.

 You will learn how people make sense of their lives, co-creating narratives without labelling or ‘diagnosing’.
 The course explores an alternative to authoritative, illness, deficit (“what’s wrong with you?”) explanations of emotional distress.
 The emphasis instead is on explaining distress by looking at the meanings that are given to the experiences we have, are having and have had (“what’s happened to you?”).